What Is ‘the Sinclair Method’ and Does It Work?

 However, anyone following TSM should be aware that alcohol will still cause impairment, which, according to the National Institute on Alcohol Abuse and Alcoholism, includes “nearly every aspect of information processing by the brain” (3).

 Naltrexone is a medication that was approved by the Food and Drug Administration (FDA) in 1994 to treat AUD.
-It is an opioid antagonist and works by binding to opioid receptors, where it blocks the release of endorphins (4).
+It is an opioid antagonist and works by binding to opioid receptors, where it blocks the absorption of endorphins (4).

 Endorphins are the brain’s naturally occurring opioids.
 They create a general feeling of well-being, stress relief, and pain relief (4).